Parking and Transportation Demand Management Ordinance

 How a PTDM Plan is Created

-- PTDM Officer issues draft decision with recommendations for revisions
+- PTDM Officer issues draft finding with recommendations for revisions

-PTDM Officer has 60 days to issue a decision from the date of draft submittal.
+PTDM Officer has 60 days to issue a decision from the date of draft submission.

-Click here for detailed instructions on how to write a PTDM plan.
+Detailed instructions on how to write a PTDM plan

 Sample TDM measures